2026 AECT International Convention

 o The Design and Development (D&D) Division invites practitioners, faculty, and students to showcase their completed and innovative training and educational programs.
 These projects should be grounded in theory and research related to the instructional design field.
 The D&D Showcase provides an opportunity for prospective and practicing instructional designers, training specialists, and others to explore high-quality examples to enhance their ability to design effective learning experiences and develop different types of instructional materials and environments.
 Proposals must describe key components of the program (e.g., goal/intent, target learners, theoretical and research foundations, design and development process, team members, cost).
 Design & Development Showcase submissions are only available when submitting to the Design & Development Division.

-o Design-in-Practice (DiP) Sessions last one hour and focus on concentrated, practical applications of effectively implementing evidence-based teaching, training, and learning strategies.
-Participants in DiP sessions expect to leave ready to implement new evidence-based practices or to use technology to implement evidence-based practices in new ways.
-DiP sessions might focus on using a specific app (e.g., Kahoot, Desmos), implementing specific evidence-based practices, using specific hardware (e.g., VR goggles, iPads) to implement evidence-based practices, or using other specific mediational means to implement evidence-based practices.
-DiP proposals must include a focal statement that identifies the session’s focal app, hardware, or other mediated engagement and specific evidence-based practice.
+o Design-on-Display (DoD) Sessions last 50 minutes and focus on concentrated, practical applications of effectively implementing evidence-based teaching, training, and learning strategies.
+Participants in DoD sessions expect to leave ready to implement new evidence-based practices or to use technology to implement evidence-based practices in new ways.
+DoD sessions might focus on using a specific app (e.g., Kahoot, Desmos), implementing specific evidence-based practices, using specific hardware (e.g., VR goggles, iPads) to implement evidence-based practices, or using other specific mediational means to implement evidence-based practices.
+DoD proposals must include a focal statement that identifies the session’s focal app, hardware, or other mediated engagement and specific evidence-based practice.
 Planners will automatically reject proposals without a focal statement.

 · Featured Research